yanlkm/ai_tools/nnc/README.md

         return activated_gradient * leaky_relu_grad;
     }
     ```

 $$
 \frac{\partial L}{\partial z^{(l)}} = \delta^{(l)} \odot f'(z^{(l)})
 $$

-    where $f'(z^{(l)})$ is the derivative of the LeakyReLU activation function.
-This step computes the gradient of the computed values of the current layer using the gradient of the activated values of the current layer.
+This step computes the gradient of the computed values of the
+current layer using the gradient of the activated values of the current layer.
 The derivative of the LeakyReLU activation function is used to compute the gradient of the computed values.

 4. **Update Weights and Biases**: Update the weights and biases using the computed gradients and the learning rate:
     ```c